Tabulam: History

 During World War II, tank traps were built in the area near Paddys Flat, to repel a potential armoured attack.
 More of the tank traps became visible after flooding of the Clarence River in 2011.

+Climate

 Culture

 Tabulam has a large Indigenous population with a number of Indigenous villages surrounding the local area.
 The main one being Jubullum Village which is the home to the Tabulum Turtle Divers rugby team.
 This village is located on the Rocky River and has around 130-150 people.
 Local cultural leaders and artists live in this village and a team of locals maintains the lawns and houses.

 Recreation

 Tabulam has a number of recreational activities.

 Tabulam Golf Course is located near the Clarence river at Tabulam.
-It is a 9 hole bush-land course.
+It is a 9-hole bush-land course.
 The course is maintained by volunteers.
 It is open to the public.

 Tabulam has an active CWA Branch who participates in many community events.